ivgussoni/discord_bot_with_antispam/README.md

-# Discord Bot witn simple Anti-Spam
+# Discord Bot with simple Anti-Spam

 A simple discord bot that reads the text, replies, has commands, blocks and deletes messages with a simple anti-spam feature.